2003 World Series: The Marlins second post-World Series fire sale

 The fire-sale continued into the 2007-2008 off-season, when the Marlins sent Miguel Cabrera to Detroit along with Dontrelle Willis for Burke Badenhop, Frankie De La Cruz, Cameron Maybin, Andrew Miller and Mike Rabelo (plus a minor leaguer).
 Cabrera went on to Detroit, going to eight more All-Star games, winning back-to-back MVP awards and a triple crown in 2013.
 Meanwhile, for the Marlins, Maybin never developed into the star he was projected to be, Andrew Miller failed as a starter and became a star reliever after leaving the club, De La Cruz pitched a total of 18 innings in a Marlins uniform, Rabelo hit .202 in 34 games in Miami, while Badenhop had a decent career for the Marlins as a middle reliever.

 Over the years, the Marlins gained a reputation for fire-selling.
 Following the sale of the now-Miami Marlins by Jeffrey Loria to Bruce Sherman and the installation of Hall of Fame former player Derek Jeter as team president, after the 2017 season, there was some hope that the Miami franchise would become a more competitive organization.
 However, the new management team announced they would instead reduce the team's investment into player salaries as the team was in a negative financial situation.
 During the 2017-2018 off-season, the team traded its star outfield consisting of All-Stars Marcel Ozuna, Christian Yelich, and Giancarlo Stanton.

-Despite two World championships in a seven year span and building a state of the art ballpark in 2012, the Marlins still have not been able to build a sizable fanbase, in large part due to their post-World Series fire-sales.
+Despite two World championships in a seven year span and a state of the art ballpark built in 2012, the Marlins still have not been able to build a sizable fanbase, in large part due to their two post-World Series fire-sales.

 The Marlins would not return to the playoffs until the shortened regular season in 2020.
 That season saw the Marlins lose their first playoff series in franchise history, losing the 2020 NLDS to the Atlanta Braves after winning their first seven postseason series.